 The SEC filed a civil lawsuit against our company in U.S. District Court for the Eastern District of Wisconsin on August 10, 2011.
 The action arises out of our role in investments made by five Southeastern Wisconsin school districts (the "school districts") in transactions involving collateralized debt obligations ("CDOs").
-These transactions are described in more detail below in connection with the civil lawsuit filed by the school districts.
+This lawsuit relates to the same transactions that are the subject of the civil lawsuit filed by the school districts noted below.
 The SEC has asserted claims under Section 15c(1)(A), Section 10b and Rule 10b-5 of the Exchange Act and Sections 17a(1), 17a(2) and 17a(3) of the Securities Act.
 The claims are based upon both alleged misrepresentations and omissions in connection with the sale of the CDOs to the school districts, as well as the allegedly unsuitable nature of the CDOs.
-On October 31, 2011, we filed a motion to dismiss the action for failure to state a claim.
-The District Court granted in part and denied in part our motion to dismiss, and as a result the SEC has amended its complaint.
-We answered, denied the substantive allegations of the amended complaint and asserted various affirmative defenses.
-The parties are currently taking written discovery and depositions, with discovery scheduled to close in January 2015.
+We have denied the substantive allegations of the SEC complaint, as amended, and asserted various affirmative defenses.
+The parties are currently taking written discovery and depositions, with all discovery scheduled to close in April 2015.
 After close of discovery, we anticipate the District Court will set the case for trial.
 We believe, based upon currently available information and review with outside counsel, that we have meritorious defenses to the SEC's lawsuit and intend to vigorously defend the SEC's claims.